Frequently Asked Questions

 The same could be said for Sea Trials, but mulitply the intensity by ten.
 You really must be ready for something new for this trip.
 We are tempted to insist on a Basic Sailing class as a prerequisite for Sea Trials, but have found many fit and adventuresome mates who have no prior sailing experience.

-If you prefer a more casual tour of the Columbia River check into the sternwheeler Columbia Gorge at Cascade Locks, or Portland Spirit and Majestic America.
-They offer conventional tours, dinner cruises and the like.
+If you prefer a more casual tour of the Columbia River check into the sternwheeler Columbia Gorge at Cascade Locks, or the tour vessels SS Legacy, American Empress, Explorer, Queen of the West, or Sea Bird.

 Sailing with Strangers